abklein1/generation_y2k/README.md

 Secondary stats are derived from a combination of primary stats and are capable of being drained through activities or events.
 Initial values for the secondary stats represent a maximum.
-Secondary stats can be recharged with rest or other activities but they cannot be pushed beyond their initial cap.
+Secondary stats can be recharged with rest or other activities, but they cannot be pushed beyond their initial cap.

 - CRE / Creativity: This represents a combination primarily of intelligence and perception.
 This is the max ability of a person to create solutions, projects, ideas etc. that are unique.